cderwin/go-shortener/README.md

 To build the container, run `make build`.

 To run in development you can simply run `make run`.
 This will download a Redis image, start it, and properly run the container itself.
-This will build the `go-shortener` container if it does not already exist.
+It builds the `go-shortener` container if it does not already exist.

+The `docker-compose.yaml` file is configured so the API will listen on port 8080.

 ## Running (without `docker-compose`)

 To run the container without `docker-compose` (as would be appropriate in production), the `REDIS_URL` environment variable must be set to the host and port of the Redis instance.
+The API listens inside the container on port 8080.

 ## Running the Tests